About the Certified Nurse Assistant Registry

 What if I was unable to take the CNA exam within the allowed one-year timeframe from course completion to testing?

-Contact the CNA registry at IDNAP@dhw.idaho.gov.
-In the email you must state the reasons why you were not able to test in the required timeframe.
-You must also include in the email the date when you completed the Nurse Aide program.
+Email the Idaho Nurse Aide Program stating the reason(s) why you were not able to test in the required timeframe, and include the date when you completed the Nurse Aide courses.

 Where can I get study materials prior to retesting?